 Dietitians have a huge impact on the lives of countless people.
 They influence a positive change in the lifestyle choices individuals make – this can be life-saving.
-Nasreen Jaffer is a registered Dietitian with the Association for Dietetics in South Africa (ADSA) and she gave us some insight into her life as a Dietitian.
-Her daily activities include educating students at the University of Cape Town (UCT), which is an academic role that a medical professional could fulfil.
+Nasreen Jaffer is a Registered Dietitian with the Association for Dietetics in South Africa (ADSA) and she gave us some insight into her life as a Dietitian.
+Her daily activities include educating students at the University of Cape Town (UCT), which is an academic role that a medical professional could fulfill.

 - What does a typical working day involve?
 What are your day-to-day activities?